vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 #### Expectation
 At the end of the epoch 2 the proposer of the market ETHUSDT is paid 10000 `$VEGA` and 20000 `USDC`

-Then during epoch 3 make the following transfers:
+Then during epoch 3 set up the following transfers:
 * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
 * Transfer 20000 USDC to `ETHUSDT | market creation | USDC`

-At the end of epoch 3 make sure that no payout is made from the reward account as the proposer of the market has already been paid the proposer bonus once.
+At the end of epoch 3 make sure that no transfer is made to the reward account as the proposer of the market has already been paid the proposer bonus once and there are no other eligible markets.

 ### Distributing market creation rewards - missed opportunity (<a name="0056-REWA-042" href="#0056-REWA-042">0056-REWA-042</a>)
 #### Rationale